 Like it or not, when you have kids, you’re going to have some contact with your ex.
 Unless the health or well being of your children is in danger, you’ll have to work together as co-parents on some level.
 You may not like it, but bite the bullet and collaborate with your ex.
-Not only is it beneficial to the kids to have both parents involved in their lives, this willingness to cooperate can help your child custody case.
+Not only is it beneficial to the kids to have both parents involved in their lives, but this willingness to cooperate can also help your child custody case.

 2. Stay Part of Your Child’s Life